Pheelbert/battlenetwork/README.md

 # Features
 In this demo, you can move Mega around, shoot, charge, and delete enemies on the grid.
 When the chip cust is full, you can bring up the chip select menu.
-Note that you cannot select chips yourself at this time.
-They are automatically selected for you (up to 3 at a time).
+The player can select chips and deselect them in the order they were added.
 Return to battle and you can use the chips by pressing Right-Control.
-At this times chips do nothing in battle.
-They dissapear after use.
+At this time only two chips are implemented: HP+10 and CrckPnl.
 Mega can also be deleted.
 The demo now has sound.

 # Controls